 Challenges in Gathering Social Media Information for Discovery

 Social media posts present certain challenges under the duty to preserve.
 Unlike paper documents or emails, social media posts are created and published on platforms that are ephemeral and rapidly changing by nature.
-Add platform-specific algorithms that show or hide content based on the algorithms’ determination of “relevance” to users, and legal teams find themselves facing additional levels of effort in order to locate and preserve social media messages.
+Add platform-specific algorithms that show or hide content based on its determination of “relevance” to users, and legal teams find themselves facing additional levels of effort in order to locate and preserve social media messages.

 Technical questions arise as to the best way to gather and transmit social media evidence to opposing counsel, as well.
 For instance, taking screenshots or printing page images can divorce this information from its context, including context provided by page metadata.
 Some social media sites, like Facebook and Twitter, provide tools that allow users to download some or all of their social media posts.
 However, these tools may only be available to the account holder, and they can result in unwieldy files that contain a user’s entire history, rather than the specific posts or content identified in the discovery request.
 Specialized forensic software can capture and sort more specific information, but may be costly.